16-year-old arrested in killings of 11-year-old, woman

 There was no known relation between the victims, said Columbia Police Chief Geoff Jones.
 He described them during a news conference Sunday as innocent bystanders killed by an “incident of senseless gun violence.”

 Jones also said he believed the shooting happened after someone unintentionally shot fireworks at a house.

-Jones said at least two people fired guns, KOMU reports.
+Columbia police spokesman Jeff Pitts said Tuesday that authorities have identified a second suspect but haven’t made an arrest or released the person’s name publicly.

 Sign up for Daily Newsletters